Barfield Prep School

 Journey time to London by train: 60 minutes

-Nearest international airport: Heathrow Airport (30 miles)
+Nearest international airport: Heathrow (30 miles)

 • Parents tell us